nagagopi-in/nagagopi-in/README.md

 ---

 #### Alumni Relations Advisor
-**FOCUS**
+**Focus Student Body Governance**
 📅 *Jun 2023 – May 2025 · 2 yrs*
 📍 *KL University*
-> As a member of the **Forum Of Computer Upcoming Scholars (FOCUS)** — the official student body of the CSE Department.
+> As a member of the **Forum Of Computer Upcoming Scholars (FOCUS)** — the official student body governance of CSE Department.
 The core objective was to support students across various dimensions, including academic growth, technical skill-building, examination readiness, placement preparation, grievance redressal, and cultural activities involvement.

 **🔧 Contributions:**
 - Successfully addressed and resolved **700+ grievances** with an **85% satisfaction rate**